vimc/vaultr/README.md

 ## Verifying token
 ```

-Interact with vault using this object:like
+Interact with vault using this object:

 ```r